These 18 States Have the Highest Inheritance and Estate Taxes

 Iowa currently assesses an inheritance tax on estates worth more than $25,000.
 How much of that tax each heir pays depends, in part, on their relationship to the deceased.

-That said, Iowa’s inheritance tax rate is set to decrease until 2025 when the tax will be repealed entirely.
+That said, Iowa’s inheritance tax rate will decrease until 2025, when it will be repealed entirely.

 Kentucky